About Art Therapy

 - Social/emotional difficulties related to disability or illness

-- Personal trauma, post-traumatic stress disorder, grief and loss
+- Personal trauma, inter-personal trauma, PTSD and C-PTSD, grief and loss

 Helen is a registered Canadian Art Therapist (RCAT).
-This designation can only be achieved after receiving 50 hours of supervision for 1,000 hours of offering art therapy to clients after completing art therapy training.
-Helen offers supervision to art therapy students as well as practicing art therapists who are pursuing their RCAT status.
+This designation can only be achieved after receiving an additional 50 hours of supervision for 1,000 more hours offering art therapy to clients after completing her art training at VATI.

 Links